 McAdamson, Country Coordinator, Malawi

 “My motivation to work with Outreach is my desire to give meaning to life for those who feel marginalized and think that their life on this earth is a disaster.
 I want to share with others the opportunity to survive in this world full of injustice.
 I want to help them love to live their lives.”

 Michel, Country Coordinator, DRC

 Thanks so much to all our dedicated staff for taking the time to share their thoughts with everyone.
-If you haven’t checked out the rest of the newest edition of Outreach Magazine, good news: You can go read the whole blessed thing by clicking on the end of this sentence, which we’ve helpfully turned into a hyperlink.
+If you haven’t checked out the rest of this edition of Outreach Magazine, good news: You can go read the whole blessed thing by clicking on the end of this sentence, which we’ve helpfully turned into a hyperlink.